 Codeless Programming is a general approach for creating programs without writing any code.
 When combined with the power of the Backendess mBaaS, Codeless becomes a powerful and super-efficient tool.
-In this post, I will describe how to use Codeless to create a custom Amazon Alexa skill.
-In the first part, you will develop a basic Alexa skill which replies with a static greeting to a voice command.
-The second post will delve into a more complex implementation.
+In this post, we will describe how to use Codeless to create a custom Amazon Alexa skill.
+In this first part, you will develop a basic Alexa skill which replies with a static greeting to a voice command.
+In the second part, we will delve into a more complex implementation.

 You can see a demo of what you will build over the course of both posts in the video below:

 Before we start, take a look at the diagram below.
 It illustrates a typical flow between the “moving parts” when a user interacts with Alexa:

 The user speaks a “command” to an Alexa-powered device, such as Echo Dot, invoking one of the installed apps.